zfgo/database_project/README.md

 ### Author: Zane Globus-O'Harra
 ### CS 451 at the University of Oregon

+If you would like more information about this project, please read `report.pdf` in the `docs/` directory.

 ---

 >   The purpose of this project is to step through both the design and